-Program Awareness, Outreach and Marketing

-- Most of survey respondents (85%) reported that they were aware that Duquesne Light provided a discount on the LED products purchased prior to the survey. - The most common source of program awareness was lighting equipment distributors (30%). - No respondents indicated hearing about the program online, via website, newsletter, bill insert, email, or event. - Although 30% of respondents reported no significant barriers, 19% indicated that lack of program awareness was a barrier. - Duquesne Light should continue to establish relationships with customers to increase program awareness and to drive program participation through other marketing channels, such as establishing an online presence, promoting the Duquesne Light website, and sending bill inserts, emails, or newsletters. - Duquesne Light should continue to leverage lighting equipment distributors as a key driver of customer awareness and participation.
+Findings Recommendations Program Awareness, Outreach and Marketing Most of survey respondents (85%) reported that they were aware that Duquesne Light provided a discount on the LED products purchased prior to the survey.
+The most common source of program awareness was lighting equipment distributors (30%).
+No respondents indicated hearing about the program online, via website, newsletter, bill insert, email, or event.
+Although 30% of respondents reported no significant barriers, 19% indicated that lack of program awareness was a barrier.
+Duquesne Light should continue to establish relationships with customers to increase program awareness and to drive program participation through other marketing channels, such as establishing an online presence, promoting the Duquesne Light website, and sending bill inserts, emails, or newsletters.
+Duquesne Light should continue to leverage lighting equipment distributors as a key driver of customer awareness and participation.
 Duquesne Light response: Under consideration.
-Duquesne Light will explore these opportunities to improve program awareness as part of the Phase IV activities.

-- Respondents reported very high satisfaction with the program, rating it on average 9.6 on a scale of 0 to 10, where 0 means not at all satisfied and 10 means very satisfied.
-All survey respondents rated the program 7 or higher. - Respondents reported high overall satisfaction with Duquesne Light with 89% of survey respondents providing a rating of 7 or higher. - Majority (59%) of respondents reported that they view Duquesne Light more favorably because of their participation in the program.
+Duquesne Ligh program awareness as part of the Phase IV activities. nt will explore these opportunities to improve Satisfaction • Respondents reported very high satisfaction with the program, rating it on average 9.6 on a scale of 0 to 10, where 0 means not at all satisfied and 10 means very satisfied.
+All survey respondents rated the program 7 or higher.
+No additional recommendations.
+Respondents reported high overall satisfaction with Duquesne Light with 89% of survey respondents providing a rating of 7 or higher.
+Majority (59%) of respondents reported that they view Duquesne Light more favorably because of their participation in the program.
 The remaining respondents reported their perception stayed the same, and no one reported to view Duquesne Light less favorably.
+Duquesne Light response: None necessary.
+Verification Results and Precision • Despite adding sites to the prior evaluation, the gross impact verification effort did not achieve the targeted precision (85/15) due to continued variability in results.
+This can be attributed in part to lights being installed in 24/7 locations without that being noted in the tracking database. • Duquesne Light can help ensure that distributors understand application reporting options for specifying where lights are installed in 24/7 locations, to reduce variability in evaluation results.
+Duquesne Light response: Under consideration Duquesne Ligh nt will look for opportunities to encourage the